deamacto/ai-genetic-algorithm/README.md

 For the generation selection either the tournament or roulette algorithm is used.
 Some specimens are then mutated or crossed over, depending on hyperparameters.

 ### **Results**
-Redults can be viewed in wyniki.pdf file
+Results can be viewed in wyniki.pdf file